hakai-here/Pyosint/README.md

 <h3> Update on 16-09-21:</h3>

-* Porgram has been re-written to work with arguments
+* Program has been re-written to work with arguments
 * Find module has been added threading Functionality
 * Output functionality has been added to every module
 * More Error handiling has been added